muchshofiudin/SCARA-robot-Manipulator-Project/README.md

 link the file above

+to conecting pendant component in the box controller see the picture above "Conecting Cable.jppg"

+becareful when youre routing cable because AC power ( who conecting emergency button and led indicator"

 in main boardcontroller we are using arduino mega 2560 r3 tu controlling stepper( the robot) and

 a feed back from potensio meter, and comucation with pendant control,